LucaVazz/DualisWatcher/README.md

 # DualisWatcher

-> Because refreshing the same page manually every few days is just to ~easy~ inefficient.
+> Because refreshing the same page manually every few days is just ~~way too easy~~ inefficient.

 ### Disclaimer
 *This software is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Duale Hochschule Baden-Württemberg or Datenlotsen Informationssysteme GmbH or any of its subsidiaries or its affiliates.*